Fast Homomorphic Linear Algebra with BLAS: Format conversions

 for each $0 \leq j< 2^\ell$.
 Also, since $X^N=-1$ in $\ring$, we have

 Overall, this gives Equation~\eqref{eq:ct_prime_j}.
 Taking~$\ell = \log n -1$ completes the proof of the induction step.
 This provides the correctness.

 We now turn to the complexity analysis.
 Let the cost of \tweak on $n$ ciphertexts be denoted by $T(n)$.
-Steps $6$--$10$ can be performed with $T(2^\ell)+2\cdot 2^\ell N$ operations over~$\ZZ_q$.
-Therefore, we have, for all power-of-two integer~$n$:
+Steps~$6$--$10$ can be performed with $T(2^\ell)+4\cdot 2^\ell N$ operations over~$\ZZ_q$.
+Therefore, for all power-of-two integers~$n$, we have: